 Source: Wikimedia Commons

-For instance, the above newspaper advertisement dates back to 1959 when Motorola would sell transistor radios.
+For instance, the above newspaper advertisement dates back to 1959, when Motorola would sell transistor radios.
 It is this strong brand identity that the brand leveraged to transition into different markets and products in later days.

-Reason why, many brands leverage conventional advertisement strategies to develop a robust brand image in society.
+The reason why many brands leverage conventional advertisement strategies to develop a robust brand image in society.
 The following are some of the features of traditional marketing:

 • Creates intimate engagement between a brand and the audience